Macrometacorp/nextjs-macrometa-example/README.md

 - Serverless applications interact with the Macrometa GDN and handle business logic functions like updating inventory and customer data.

 ## Steps:
-At a high level, this guides follows three steps:
+At a high level, this guide follows three steps:
 1. Setting up a Next.js app
 2. Connecting your Next.js application to the Macrometa distributed multi-modal database to store and retrieve data.
 3. Implementing serverless functions in Next.js to interact with Macrometa's backend and perform business logic like updating records.